bdurand/support_table_data/README.md

 Status.completed # Status.find_by(name: "Completed")
 ```

-You can use `` to define predicate methods that test the attribute for a specific value.
+You can use `define_predicates_from` to define predicate methods that test the attribute for a specific value.
 In our example, there would be three instance methods:

 ```ruby
 status.pending? # status.name == "Pending"